Here are a few stay-at-home mom tips that help get me through those long days staying home and preserving my sanity

 Clean Work Space

 The biggest drawback to staying home all day is the access to all of the snacks!
-You go to grab a handful of chips and next thing you know, the whole bag is gone.
-Then after a few days of just snacking all day, you just aren’t feeling your best.
+You grab a handful of chips and next thing you know, the whole bag is gone.
+Then after a few days of just snacking a lot, you don’t feel your best.
 It’s so important to make better snack options and good meals available to yourself when you’re always at home.
 Try choosing one day a week to meal prep for a few days.
-You can prep your lunches, dinners or even both to make things really easy on yourself.
+Prep your lunches, dinners or even both to make things really easy on yourself.
 By preparing ahead of time, you’re setting yourself up for having good, solid meals almost every day.

 Get Some Fresh Air

 Open the windows, go for a walk, drink your coffee on the patio in the morning or have a cocktail outside in the evening.
 Whatever!
 Just get outside!
 Staying cooped up inside all day is not good for your mood and could lead to feeling antsy or anxious.
 So get some Vitamin D!
 Whenever I feel like life is a little too crazy or I’m about to lose my mind, I load the kids in the stroller and go for a walk.
 It doesn’t fix everything, but it definitely makes me feel better.

 There are a ton of different ways to move your body without going to the gym.
 Go for a walk, turn up some music and dance it out, or try an at-home workout.
 There are a ton of excellent at-home programs out there.
 You can check out this post from my friend Liz for some ideas for at-home workout programs.
 I use Tone It Up because there is such a wide variety of workout options, so I don’t get bored.

 Take the time to take care of yourself.
 Enjoy an extra long shower or bath, paint your nails, read a book, unplug.
 When you’re staying home all day it’s very easy to have your home feel like a prison.
 Give yourself the space and time you need to relax and recharge.
 It will help you not completely hate your house.
 And be a better stay at home mom.